 Scheduled to open in the Elaine Jacob Foyer and Burnett Gallery at Gualala Arts Center, “My Valuables—What Really Matters?” is a new, personal and interactive exhibit curated by Holly Stiel.
 The show, opening Friday, October 2, 2020, will combine a variety of art forms and take visitors on an inspiring journey through the artists’ ideas of what is valuable, via these disparate mediums, personal collections and recollections.
 The Arts Center will be open daily from 11 am to 4 pm through October 25, 2020.

-Inspired by the devastating, destructive and distressing aftermaths of fires, floods and various catastrophes, The Artists take a deep look at what matters, and what is ultimately valuable.
-The show explores the meaning we attach to our “stuff” through the memories and stories we attach to them.
+Inspired by the devastating, destructive and distressing aftermaths of fires, floods and various catastrophes, the artists take a deep look at what matters, and what is ultimately valuable.
+The show explores the meaning we attach to our “stuff” through the memories and stories we have attached to those things.

-Gualala resident.
-Poet, Performance Artist, Author, Speaker and entrepreneur.
-Holly brings a love of words, storytelling, and a deep heartfelt connection to relationships on all levels that has allowed this show to come to fruition.
+Holly Stiel is a Gualala resident, and is a Poet, Performance Artist, Author, Speaker and entrepreneur.
+Stiel brings a love of words, storytelling, and a deep heartfelt connection to relationships on all levels that has allowed this show to come to fruition.